programmer-nick234/portfolio/VERCEL_DEPLOYMENT.md

 3. **Add these variables:**

 ```
-GMAIL_APP_PASSWORD=ivzn dgjc qfsl uyka
-GMAIL_USER=nikhilbajantri86@gmail.com
+GMAIL_APP_PASSWORD=your-actual-gmail-app-password
+GMAIL_USER=your-gmail-address@gmail.com
 ```

 **⚠️ Important:**
-- Use your actual Gmail App Password (the one that was working locally)
+- Use your actual Gmail App Password (generate one in Google Account settings)
 - Make sure there are no extra spaces
 - The password should be exactly 16 characters
+- Never commit these values to your repository

 ## 🐛 **Debugging Serverless Function Crashes**